Get insider access

 4. Best Vlogging Camera Under $500

-While it doesn't have as many frame rate options as similarly portable action cameras like the GoPro HERO10 Black, it can still record 4k video at up to 60 fps and even has a slow-motion recording mode that can record at up to 240 fps in 1080p.
+While it doesn't have as many frame rate options as many similarly portable action cameras do, the Pocket 2 can still record 4k video at up to 60 fps and even has a slow-motion recording mode that can record at up to 240 fps in 1080p.
 Throw in an active tracking feature that automatically follows subjects as they move around, and you've got a great little vlogging tool for those on a budget.

 See our review